AdotBdot/SpicetifyManager/README.md

 ## Requirements
  - Latest version of spicetify-cli.
- - NET 6.0.x Runtime.
+ - NET 6.0.x Desktop Runtime.
 Can be downloaded <a href="https://dotnet.microsoft.com/en-us/download/dotnet/6.0">here</a>.
  - Windows 11 or Windows 10 (18362) or newer.

 ## References